Foscat/MERN_app-template-withAuth/README.md

 - Dotenv - Allows .env files to be used in app.
 - Bcrypt - For encrypting data
 - Jsonwebtoken - For handleing authorization
+- Kind-of - Manual update for dependencies
+- Minimist - Manual update for dependencies

 **Front End**
 - Axios - For communicating with back end routes